Umkhonto surface-to-air missiles (SAM) have been made operational by the Navies of South Africa and Finland.

 Components mounted in the aft body section include a servo unit, antenna, thrust vector control unit, command uplink receiver and aerodynamic control fins.

 The Umkhonto SAM’s launch platform detects and tracks targets using a 3D target acquisition radar.
 The missile is launched vertically after target detection and moves towards a predicted lock-on point using an inertial navigation system.
 It is then locked on the target using the passive imaging IR seeker.

 The ground-based radar allows the missile to engage manoeuvring targets by transmitting target information through a telecommand link.

 A 23kg warhead, coupled with a proximity fuze, provides higher hit-to-kill capability against aircraft and missiles.

 Propulsion and performance of Umkhonto SAM

-Power for the Umkhonto surface-to-air missile is provided by a high-performance, low-smoke, composite solid propellant rocket motor mounted in a composite material casing.
+Power for the Umkhonto SAM is provided by a high-performance, low-smoke, composite solid propellant rocket motor mounted in a composite material casing.